-In general, the reported leaks at the skylights in the pool area were attributed to condensation in the roof assembly.
+In general, the roof and walls were constructed in accordance with design plans.
+The reported leaks in the skylights in the pool area were attributed to condensation in the roof assembly.
 The brown stains at the exterior walls were also attributed to this condensation.
-As water condensed in the roof assembly, it leaked to the interior at the skylight openings, or ran down over the surfaces of the OSB and discharged at the eaves.
+As water condensed on the ventilated deck boards, it either leaked to the interior at the skylight openings or ran down over the surfaces of the OSB and discharged at the eaves.
+Condensation at the skylights was further exacerbated by the presence of steel support angles around the perimeter of the skylights.
+These steel angles caused thermal bridging that resulted in their low surface temperatures.
+The warmer, humid inside air condensed as it came in contact with the cooler steel surfaces.

 The condensation in the roof assembly was caused by lack of an effective vapor retarder on the interior surfaces of the roof assembly.
-Condensation caused damage to the ventilated deck boards and other roof assembly components.
+It is possible that continued condensation has caused damage to the ventilated deck boards or other roof assembly components.

-The efflorescence observed on the exterior masonry was also attributed to lack of an effective vapor retarder.
-In absence of an effective vapor retarder, warm, humid air from the pool area penetrated the porous plaster finishes, CMU, and rigid insulation.
-As it reached the colder surfaces of the exterior brick it condensed.
-This condensed moisture was continuously driven towards the outside by higher water vapor pressure on the inside.
+The efflorescence observed on the exterior masonry was also attributed to lack of a vapor retarder.
+In the absence of an effective vapor retarder, warm, humid air from the pool area penetrated the porous plaster finishes, CMU, and rigid insulation.
+As it reached the colder surfaces of the exterior brick, it condensed.
+This condensed moisture was continuously driven toward the outside by higher water vapor pressure on the inside.
 As it passed through the porous mortar, it dissolved water-soluble salts such as calcium carbonate and brought these salts to the outside surfaces of the brick.
-Eventual evaporation of the moisture left these salts on the masonry surface in form of the observed efflorescence.
+Eventual evaporation of the moisture left these salts on the masonry surface in the form of the observed efflorescence.

 In most indoor swimming pool buildings, controlling the indoor relative humidity and reducing interior atmospheric pressure minimizes the moisture drive from interior building surfaces to the outside.
 Reduction of interior atmospheric pressure is accomplished by a negative pressure HVAC system.
-Although indoor relative humidity of the facility was well controlled at times, its atmospheric pressure was not maintained at a significantly lower pressure than that of the outdoors.
-This resulted in excessive moisture penetrating the building envelope.
+Although indoor relative humidity of the facility was well controlled, its atmospheric pressure was not maintained at a significantly lower pressure than that of the outdoors.